Product Listing

 Warm-season native grass seeds germinate at a minimum soil temperature of 60 degrees -- usually around April 1 to May 15 depending on location -- which allows weed treatment for seeding into a clean seedbed.

 In years of adequate rainfall, or if irrigation is available, stands may be established as late as Aug.
 1 in the Midwest.
-WSGs should have at least 60 days of growth before a frost to protect them from winter injury.
+Warm-season grasses should have at least 60 days of growth before a frost to protect them from winter injury.

-Late spring/early summer planting allows weed problems to be eliminated prior to planting, leading to more successful seedings.
-In most cases, a late spring planting is recommended for WSGs.
+Late spring/early summer planting allows extra time for weed problems to be eliminated prior to planting, leading to a more successful seeding.
+In most cases, a late spring planting is recommended for warm-season natives.